Encryption

 })

-The client can reuse the encryption keys, but the keys expire after a period of time
+The client can cache reuse the encryption keys.
+However, the keys expire after a period of time

 (several minutes, but not several hours).
 The getEncryptionKeys